-- Schema Enforcement and Evolution allows users to control the evolving database structures and data quality issues.
+Schema Enforcement and Evolution allows users to control the evolving database structures and data quality issues.

-- Ready for Structured and Unstructured Data allows a wider choice of data management strategies, allowing users to choose between the various schema and models based on applications.
+> - Ready for Structured and Unstructured Data allows a wider choice of data management strategies, allowing users to choose between the various schema and models based on applications.

-- Open Source Support and Standardization ensures compatibility and integration with multiple platforms.
+> - Open Source Support and Standardization ensure compatibility and integration with multiple platforms.

-- Decoupled from the Underlying Infrastructure allows IT to build a flexible, composable cloud infrastructure and provision resources for dynamic workloads without breaking the applications running on it.
+> - Decoupled from the Underlying Infrastructure allows IT to build a flexible, composable cloud infrastructure and provision resources for dynamic workloads without breaking the applications running on it.